JorgeMenaDev/x/backend/readme.md

    - Ensure the database file path is correct in the InventoryRepository constructor
    - Check file permissions for the database file
+   - Make sure all database connections are using the same database file (config.dbPath)
+   - If you're not seeing data after seeding, verify that your repository is using the same database path as the seeding functions

 3. **CORS Issues**
    - Verify that your frontend origin is included in the ALLOWED_ORIGINS environment variable